 Gulbenkian initially bought from the leading dealers in Paris and London, most of whom were fellow Armenians.
-Later, he sought out pieces that had been in the hands of other major collectors, such as Walter Townley (1863-1945), Arthur Sambon (1867-1947), and Frédéric Engel-Gros, when they came up for sale at auction.
-While the focus here is primarily on the mina’i wares that he acquired in the first two decades of the twentieth century, he also collected a variety of other classes of Islamic ceramics, as well as a large number of important carpets.
-Apart from a life-long interest in Iznik wares, which he always referred to as “Rhodian” wares, despite Arthur Upham Pope informing of his error in 1934, from the early twentieth century onwards he was also buying Raqqa wares, Sultanabad wares, and Persian lustre wares.
+Later, he sought out pieces that had been in the hands of other major collectors, such as Walter Townley (1863–1945), Arthur Sambon (1867–1947), and Frédéric Engel-Gros, when they came up for sale at auction.
+While the focus here is primarily on the mīnāʾī ware that Gulbenkian acquired in the first two decades of the twentieth century, he also collected a variety of other classes of Islamic ceramics, as well as a large number of important carpets.
+Apart from a lifelong interest in Iznik ware, which he always referred to as “Rhodian” ware despite Arthur Upham Pope informing him of his error in 1934, he also engaged in buying Raqqa ware, Sultanabad ware, and Persian luster ware from the early twentieth century onward.

-His collection of mina’i wares contains fifteen pieces, of which eight are ostensibly complete bowls.
+Gulbenkian’s collection of mīnāʾī ware contains fifteen pieces, of which eight are ostensibly complete bowls.
 Of the sherds, only one is not a bowl base or some other part of a bowl.
-The exception is the fragmentary beaker that he bought in 1914, the year after Henri Rivière (1864-1951) had published it in his la Céramique dans l’Art Musulman.
-In addition to mina’i wares, he bought two complete items and one sherd of the related lajvardina ware.
-There is a much-restored turquoise jug, acquired in 1909 from Ter Serkassian for an unrecorded sum, and a superb restored but largely complete cobalt blue bowl purchased in June 1921.
-Formerly in the Engel-Gros collection, this bowl was significantly more expensive than any of his pieces of mina’i ware.
+The exception is the fragmentary beaker that he bought in 1914, the year after Henri Rivière (1864–1951) had published it in his la Céramique dans l’Art Musulman.
+In addition to mīnāʾī ware, Gulbenkian bought two complete items and one sherd of the related lajvardina ware.
+There is a much-restored turquoise jug, acquired in 1909 from Ter Serkassian for an unrecorded sum, and a superbly restored but largely complete cobalt blue bowl purchased in June 1921.
+Formerly in the Engel-Gros collection, this bowl was significantly more expensive than any of Gulbenkian’s pieces of mīnāʾī ware.